-Note 4.
-Fair Value of Financial Instruments
+NOTE 4.
+Fair Value Measurements

 The Company has categorized its assets and liabilities measured at fair value into a three-level hierarchy in accordance with the authoritative guidance for fair value measurements.
-Assets and liabilities measured at fair value using quoted prices in active markets for identical assets or liabilities are generally categorized as Level 1; assets and liabilities measured at fair value using observable market-based inputs or unobservable inputs that are corroborated by market data for similar assets or liabilities are generally categorized as Level 2; and assets and liabilities measured at fair value using that cannot be corroborated by market data are generally categorized as Level 3.
 Assets and liabilities presented at fair value in the Company's consolidated balance sheets are generally categorized as follows:

-- Level 1: Quoted prices in active markets for identical assets or liabilities.
-The Company has U.S. treasury securities which are valued based on publicly available quoted prices for identical securities as of December 31, 2009. - Level 2: Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
-The Company's Level 2 assets as of December 31, 2010 and 2009 included its investments in government sponsored entities and corporate debt securities which were valued by a third party pricing vendor using proprietary valuation models (typically discounted cash flow models) and analytical tools.
-The inputs to these models related to similar instruments and were both objective and publicly available. - Level 3: Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+- Level 1: Quoted prices in active markets for identical assets or liabilities. - Level 2: Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities. - Level 3: Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
 Such assets and liabilities may have values determined using pricing models, discounted cash flow methodologies, or similar techniques, and include instruments for which the determination of fair value requires significant management judgment or estimation.
-The Company did not have any Level 3 assets or liabilities as of December 31, 2010 and 2009.

-As required by the guidance for fair value measurements, financial assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
+As required by the authoritative guidance for fair value measurements, financial assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
 Management's assessment of the significance of a particular input to the fair value measurement requires judgment, which may affect the valuation of assets and liabilities and their placement within the fair value hierarchy levels.
-The following table sets forth by level within the fair value hierarchy the Company's assets and liabilities that were recorded at fair value as of December 31, 2010 and 2009 (in thousands).
+The following table sets forth by level within the fair value hierarchy the Company's assets that were recorded at fair value as of December 31, 2011 and 2010 (in thousands).